A Maryland fugitive who impersonated a federal agent in Oregon is suspected of using bad checks to bilk local businesses out of thousands of dollars.

 Everett’s probation officer and a Portland police detective “are glad he’s gone because he caused a lot of trouble.
 Now he’s our problem, and I’d like to send a message: We know who he is and we know what he’s doing,” said Deputy Prosecutor George Gagnon at Everett’s first Superior Court appearance on Wednesday.

 Judge Ellen Kalama Clark approved Gagnon’s request for an “exceptionally high” bond of $150,000 for a felony car theft charge.

 Detectives believe the fraudulent check Everett gave to a Chattaroy couple in exchange for a 2007 Honda Accord is just a fraction of the fraud Everett has perpetuated, said Sgt.
 Dave Reagan.

 Police say he’s written bad checks to a barbecue restaurant for $800 and to a soda company for $4,500, but no reports have been filed.

-“There may be other businesses here locally that have suffered significant loses, and we’d love to hear them from them,” Reagan said.
+“There may be other businesses here locally that have suffered significant losses, and we’d love to hear from them,” Reagan said.
 “They may not know they’re victims yet.”

 Everett moved to Spokane on April 5 after meeting a teenager over the Internet, police said.
 He then obtained a business license in Spokane for Ricky’s PI Service.